ghasabeh/evcsms/README.md

 There are many enhancements still applicable on EVCSMS, most important ones include:

 - Write more unit tests and integration tests.
-- I am new to docker. enhance docker file and docker-compose to run application alongside it's dependency just with one file
+- I am new to docker. enhance docker file and docker-compose to use environment variable and sets database config parametrically.
 - Write a simple, not fancy interface that will consume your API programmatically.
 - Make more documentations.